ishfahanirsyd/DES_mysteron/README.md

 # MYSTERON Simulation Setup

-This repository contains scripts and configurations for simulating supernovae and host galaxies by using Galaxy-driven model (Wiseman, 2022) on Mysteron.
+This repository contains code for simulating supernovae and host galaxies by using Galaxy-driven model (Wiseman, 2022) on Mysteron.

 ---

 ## Directory Structure

 - **Code (SIMS)**:
-  `/priv/debass/software/DES/SIMS/AURA/simulations/scripts`
-  (this repo only contains `/priv/debass/software/DES`)
+  `$DESCODE`

 - **Output**:
-  `/priv/debass/DES/SIMS` or `$DESSIMS`
+  `$DESSIMS`
   (the output is in another Github repo)

 ---